evanodell/parlitools/README.md

 Installing
 ----------

-At present `parlitools` is only available on GitHub, although a CRAN release is being planned, to occur at least a fortnight ahead of the 2017 UK General Election.
+At present `parlitools` is only available on GitHub, although a CRAN release is being planned, ahead of the 2017 UK General Election.

 To install the current version from GitHub, run: